Your Guide to Peripheral Artery & Vein Intervention

 • Recovery Room: You will be monitored in the recovery room for a few hours to ensure there are no immediate complications, such as bleeding from the catheter insertion site.

-• Discharge Instructions: You'll receive specific instructions regarding care for the insertion site, activity restrictions, and medication adjustments before going home.
+• Discharge Instructions: You will receive specific instructions regarding care for the insertion site, activity restrictions, and medication adjustments before going home.

 Post-op Instructions